 How does natural gas get to my home or business?

 Natural gas is a fossil fuel composed almost entirely of methane.
-Interstate pipelines transport natural gas to regional natural gas systems, where it is metered and delivered through a network of local mains, service lines and, ultimately, to customer homes and businesses.
+Interstate pipelines transport natural gas to regional natural gas systems, where it is metered and delivered through a network of local mains and service lines, before reaching customer homes and businesses.
 View How Natural Gas Gets to You for more information.

 Committed to keeping you informed

 PSE will continue to provide updates to the community.
 We'll notify residents who live near the project area when construction will occur.
-We aim to complete this work with as little disruption as possible.
+Our aim is to complete this work with minimal disruption.